 Alonso: Testing in Barcelona is more useful for measuring performance 3 February, 2013 Fernando Alonso with Felipe Massa during the launch of the Ferrari F138 There were plenty of questions from the assembled media for the Scuderia Ferrari race drivers Fernando Alonso and Felipe Massa at the press conference which followed on from the presentation of the F138 at the team’s Maranello headquarters.
 Fernando Alonso and Felipe Massa during the Ferrari F138 launch function Asked about the reasons why he will miss the Jerez de la Frontera test, Alonso said, “The first test is a general test in which one checks that all the components are put together properly.
 Given the short amount of time available, we have decided that I will concentrate on the testing in Barcelona [as it is] more useful for measuring performance as well as being a circuit we race on.
 In the meantime, I will continue with my preparation and will follow the Jerez test, keeping in touch with Felipe and Pedro and analysing the data acquired by the engineers.”
 “To be 100% fit from now ‘til November will require combining training and testing.
 I can’t say if it’s a nice car or if it’s good enough to make the difference, because tenths are not visible to the eye, you need to see them from the cockpit.
 Now, all we can do is concentrate on testing,” added the 2012 F1 World Championship runner-up.
 It falls to Massa to give the new car its first taste of the track.
 “The first test is very useful to understand the direction in which we should go and where we need to do the most work,” commented the Brazilian.
 “Last year, I had a very positive second half to the season and I really want to get back on track and continue with the work that has seen me improve a lot over the past years.
 My aim is always the same, to give my all, right from the start of the season,” said Massa.
 Both drivers were asked about their motivation to win at this point in their career and their response was unanimous: “The sooner we win the better, and we want to win for this team, for what it means and to be part of the history that makes up the legend that is Ferrari.”
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.